About

 Sponsor the work

-Keep open AI
+Keep independent AI

 Apache 2.0